Chesty Morgan: Personal life

 In 1957, Morgan married an American, Josef Wilczkowski, and moved to New York.
 Wilczkowski was killed in a Brooklyn robbery in 1965, when she was 27, and her two daughters, Eva and Lila, were four years old and four months old, respectively.
 In 1974, Morgan married National League baseball umpire Dick Stello.
 The two divorced in 1979, but remained friends until Stello's death in a traffic accident in 1987.
 In 1984, her elder daughter Eva was also killed in a traffic accident.

 Retirement

 Morgan's last performance as a stripper was in Houston on the first night of the Persian Gulf War in 1991.
-Since her retirement, she has lived in Tampa Bay, Florida.
+Since her retirement, she has lived in the Tampa Bay area of Florida.